kamilkaminski01/recommendations-system/README.md

 After running the application, the following actions should be executed:

-Run `make initial-data` to initialize database with example data including:
+Run `make initial-data` to initialize the database with example data including:
   - global superuser (admin@admin.com)
   - recommenders (users):
     - first recommender (kamil@recommender.com)